ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-centralized-logging.md

 # Cloud Logging for AMD64 Ubuntu
 With Ubuntu installed, cloud logging becomes a practical option because most logging agents have a build for AMD64.
 ## Solarwinds Loggly
-Loggly works perfectly on AMD32 orAMD64 OSs.I chose not to continue with it because the least expensive month-to-month subscription is $99/month.
+Loggly works perfectly on AMD32 Raspbiean or AMD64 Ubuntu.
+I chose not to continue with it because the least expensive month-to-month subscription is $99/month.

 {% include image.html url="/img/post-assets/sidenote-centralized-logging/loggly.png" description="SolarWinds Loggly Dashboard" %}